streamingfast/substreams/docs/new/common/intro-solana.md

 If you want to deep dive into the code, you can follow one or several of the Solana Tutorials available in the documentation.
 - The [Explore Solana Tutorial](../tutorials/solana/explore-solana/explore-solana.md) will teach you the most basic operations you can perform in a Solana Substreams.
-- The [Solana Token Tracker Tutorial](../tutorials/solana/token-tracker/token-tracker.md) will guide through the code of the [Token Tracker Substreams](https://github.com/streamingfast/solana-token-tracker).
+- The [Solana Token Tracker Tutorial](../tutorials/solana/token-tracker/token-tracker.md) will teach how to track your an SPL token of your choice.
+- The [NFT Trades Tutorial](../tutorials/solana/top-ledger/nft-trades.md) will help you in extracting data from different NFT exchanges.

 ## The Solana Data Model